This is just a list of games we’ve played through, accompanied with some feelings about them. Consider them tiny game reviews.

-There are quite a few of things in this game that made it feel like it was made by “Japanese gaming otaku” (I’ll probably have to write what I mean by that someday) – and was surprised by the credits roll that it wasn’t!
+There are quite a few of things in this game that made it feel like it was made by “Japanese gaming otaku” (I’ll probably have to elaborate on what I mean by that someday) – and was surprised by the credits roll that it wasn’t!
 The game is FULL of very small things that, if fixed, would likely make it a good game.
-But as is, the experience was quite lackluster.
-I recommend playing Has Been Heroes or Indivisible instead (if you’re looking for a somewhat similar game style).
+But as is, the experience was quite lackluster and very much rage-inducing at times.
+I recommend playing Has Been Heroes or Indivisible instead (if you’re looking for a somewhat similar game style but done better).

 How to Survive (PC)

 A zombie survival game.
 The game is from top-down view (like Diablo) and has simple crafting elements.
 Despite being quite short, amateurish and somewhat buggy I liked the game enough to buy all the DLC, and…

 …well, I wouldn’t call it a “mistake”, but the DLC is quite unpolished.
 (Even compared to the unpolishness of the main game.)
 It’s nothing horrible, but the dialogue isn’t written very well, the characters speak different things compared to the texts, and you can hear the NPCs shout things like “Stay away from me!” during combat when the NPC is no longer even on the whole island.